 If you've been around here for very long, you know we're all about staying in hostels and Airbnbs to save a little money (plus you can get some pretty sweet Airbnbs if you split the cost with your group!).

-HINT: When booking a hostel, select "Puxi Area, Shanghai" in the options.
-It will give you a list of all the hostels within the Puxi area, but it will also tell you how close you will be to the city center.
+When booking a hostel, select "Puxi Area, Shanghai" in the options.
+It will give you a list of all the hostels there, but it will also tell you how close you will be to the city center.
 The closer to city center, the better!

 - Shanghai Blue Mountain International Youth Hostel